 In my view, the time and physical effort this shiny red machine saves me in the kitchen makes the investment worthwhile.
 And, I know my family’s taste buds agree too…

 Admittedly, again it can’t be said that I need this in my kitchen, but it’s as close as it gets.
 And, I don’t have to put it away!
 It looks resplendent left out in the corner on my worktop.

 So, those are the 9 essential kitchen cooking items on my list.
 Aside from some cutlery and a wooden spoon, I’m not sure there’s anything else I can think of that I really need.

 Anything else is truly clutter!
 [I think an eBay session might be in order for that electric juicer at the back of my cupboard…]

 If I was restocking my kitchen from scratch, these 9 items would be top of my list.

-Related content about food and kitchen economics:
+Related content about life skills:

 - How much is a cup in ml?
 [And other cooking measurement questions.]